SkoolNotes/Taproot/2020HIST201/KBxWW1EssayPlanning.md

 non warring states have incentive to allie with winning side and gain power with them, as well as prevent others from becoming to powerful -- BOP dynamic from resan detant

+this brings the entire system into war

+as more actors join into the war, you MUST join the war. one side of the war will win, and massively gain power